 MRP systems use sales forecasts in conjunction with input variables such as machine and labour units to calculate requirements and recommend a “buy” position, or strategy, to complete the schedule in an optimized manner.

 MRP systems are highly dependent on accurate BOM inputs.
-And in addition to what, when and how much material is required, these systems may also take other variables into account such as perishability, current “on-hand” inventory and lot size for both materials and finished goods to plan and recommend purchasing decisions.
-In the past, MRP systems were largely utilized by large manufacturing companies with economies of scale who could deploy the system on an on-site basis to optimize production.
-Today, however, cloud-based computing, advanced analytics and modularity of MRP systems have “levelled the playing field” to allow small and medium-sized businesses (SMB) to take advantage of MRP systems as a tool regardless the size and scale of a company.
+And in addition to what, when and how much material is required, these systems may also take other variables into accounts such as perishability, current “on-hand” inventory and lot size for both materials and finished goods to plan and recommend purchasing decisions.
+In the past, MRP systems were largely utilized by large manufacturing companies with economies of scale that could deploy the system on an on-site basis to optimize production.
+Today, however, cloud-based computing, advanced analytics, and modularity of MRP systems have “leveled the playing field” to allow small and medium-sized businesses (SMB) to take advantage of MRP systems as a tool regardless the size and scale of a company.

 Who Uses an MRP System?

 MRP systems are “push” systems.
 As such, they are ideal for Make to Stock (MTS) and discreet manufacturing where consistent quantities of material are required over a roughly predictable list of materials obtained from combined BOM line items.
 MRP Systems also work well within process manufacturing operations where finished products are produced in bulk such as chemical batches, food-grade consumables, and other commodified bulk consumption goods.
 However, MRP systems can be successfully used within Make to Order (MTO), Assemble to Order (ATO) and Engineered to Order (ETO), provided that those production modes share a high proportion of common parts or sub-assemblies and have enough volume among the various iterations to build a consistent and dependable sales forecast.